Splunk® SOAR (Cloud)

 Parameter Required Description

-message Required The string that is to be appended to the existing message.
+message Required The string to append to the existing message.

 debug_print(tag, dump_object='')